DarioBeneventi/DevOps_SQL_Login/README.md

 # DevOps

-This repository contains the code of a web app created for the DevOps labs at Odisee
+This repository contains the code of a SQL login page created for the DevOps labs at Odisee.